garrett-sutton/garrett-sutton.github.io/_drafts/paris-2024.md

 ### Saturday
 I think this was the only day of the entire trip that it rained, and it also may have been the longest day that we were out for the whole trip.
+We set off from our hotel bought a few umbrellas from the grocery store and stopped at a cafe get breakfast and coffee.
+This was unique compared to other cafe's that we had found on the trip.
+Most others would only have pastries, but this one had a bunch of different breakfast sandwiches and beautiful pastries.
+It was a welcoming feeling to get away from the standard French breakfast - coffee and a cigarette.

+Upon finishing breakfast, we made our way toward the Chapel of our Lady of the Miraculous Medal.
+At this chapel in the heart of Paris, now Saint Catherine Laboure saw the Virgin Mary.

 Our goals for today were:
-- Miraculous Medal Chapel
+- The Chapel of our Lady of the Miraculous Medal
 - the Louvre area
 -